GonzalezVictorM/bhr1_phylogeny/README.md

 Cleans up the remaining fasta files.

 ## complete-pfam-accession.py
 Before running this code, you need to download the Pfam-A.hmm file from the Hmmer server.
 I will try to automate this later.
 The code will extract the complete accession numbers with the decimals as it seems they are necessary for hmmfetch command. in my case I have a list of TF pfams from Todd´s paper on fungal TFs: Prevalence of transcription factors in ascomycete and basidiomycete fungi.

+## fetch-tf-hmms.sh
+Takes the TF pfam hmm models from the Pfam-A.hmm file downloaded from interpro.

+## batch-hmmscan.sh
+SLURM batch request to run hmmscan of the 37 TF families on all the proteomes.

+## fetch-tf-proteomes.py
+using the domtblout files from the hmmscan of the 37 TF families, it keeps only proteins that match those descriptions.